JivanAmara/confirmed-email/README.rst

 The shortcut "send_mail_confirmed()" and class "ConfirmedEmailMessage" send email only to confirmed addresses and automatically send confirmation messages to unconfirmed addresses.
-It handles the confirmation process via a url in the message.
+It handles the confirmation process via a url in the confirmation message.

 Messages for unconfirmed addresses will be queued until the address is confirmed or a timeout period defaulting to 3 days elapses.